 One of the first stand-up comedians that I actually sat and watched in full in Youtube was Russell Peters and then over the years, I started to discover others like Trevor Noah, Kevin Hart, Jim Gaffigan, Eddie Griffin, Gabriel Iglesias, Ronny Chieng (He is Malaysian too) and George Lopez (his 2004 stand-up “Why You Crying” brought back so many memories from my childhood.
 There is so thing common between Mexican and Indian).

 And of course, there was that brilliant show called “Who’s Line Is It Anyway?” starring Drew Carey, Ryan Stiles, Colin Mochrie and Wayne Brady.
 The funniest segments are Scenes from a Hat and Props.

-Listen to these talented comedians and you will be amaze on the amount of truth that they say in their jokes and the best part is it makes a lot of sense.
+Listen to these talented comedians and you will be amazed on the amount of truth that they say in their jokes and the best part is it makes a lot of sense.

-It was from these stand-up comedy, I watched (sorry, I can’t recall the name of comedian now) who questioned those who waking up early in the morning and zigzagging across the highway, getting angry at fellow road users just to be at office, 10 minutes early – he rather wake up late, take his breakfast, drive casually even though he know he will get stuck in traffic, use the time in traffic to listen to podcast or learning something new and arrive at work 5 minutes late and be less stressed.
+It was from these stand-up comedies, I watched (sorry, I can’t recall the name of comedian now) who questioned those who waking up early in the morning and zigzagging across the highway, getting angry at fellow road users just to be at the office, 10 minutes early – he rather wakes up late, takes his breakfast, drives casually even though he knows he will get stuck in traffic, use the time in traffic to listen to a podcast or learning something new and arrive at work 5 minutes late and be less stressed.

 This segment of the comedy totally changed my perception of driving to work in the morning and back home in the evening.
 I get less angry at other road users these days and I am calmer these days.

-There are other wisdoms from the comedians – for example:-
+There are other pearls of wisdom from the comedians – for example:-

 - Trevor Noah – When flying over the middle of America, the turbulence is so bad.
 It’s like all the ignorance is rising through the air